philzook58/philzook58.github.io/_posts/2025-04-21-inverse_method.md

 ```

-This can be made into a datalog program via something like the following
+This can be made into a datalog program via something like the following.
+This is pseduo code.
+No system I know of accepts this.

 ```prolog
 % Inverse method datalog prover for intuitionistic propositional logic sequent calculus